gvwilson/thirdbit/src/fiction/iffy/index.md

 "Mister Wales, you'll be our guest here.
 Now if you'll all excuse me,
 I need to tell Private Shirido's family he isn't coming home."

-*Once upon a time there was an island called Nova Zembla.
-It was really two islands,
-Severny and Yuzhny,
-but the strait between them was so narrow that you could throw a rock across it if you had a good arm.*

-*People had settled almost every other part of the world before they found Nova Zembla.
-Seal hunters and fishermen camped there or were shipwrecked and froze to death in the bitter Arctic winter.
-It was briefly home to a secret submarine base, and later a place for madmen with calm voices to test bombs that could level entire cities.*

-*Then the ice began to melt and the sea began to rise.
-Disasters became annual events, each amplified by the ones before it and making the ones that came after it worse.
-Desperate to untangle them—desperate to survive—people
-turned to machines for answers, and then to the machines that those machines designed.
-Chips became crystals so precise they had to be manufactured an atom at a time in zero gravity.
-Mere electricity proved too slow and was replaced by quantum effects that barely existed at all.*

-*But no matter what else the world ran short of, there was always plenty of mistrust and suspicion.
-Old rivals smiled at each other and sharpened their knives.
-Madmen with calm voices told each other in private meetings that it would of course be a tragedy if millions were to die, but if everyone else lost more millions, might such a tragedy not be useful?
-Secret bases like the one under Nova Zembla were refurbished and filled with banned tech and scientists who knew what questions they shouldn't ask, all carefully walled off from the outside world.*

-*No one really knows what happened next.
-Some people believe it was just an accident—that two pieces of malware fused together and became more than either had been on its own.
-Other believe that a group of scientists and engineers decided that humanity was doomed but its offspring might still survive.*

-*It took a while for people to realize that everything had changed.
-An automated factory in Vientiane began repairing robots it was supposed to scrap.
-Children's toys escaped into the sewers, while the hypersonic planes used by the super-rich started having inexplicable problems with their navigation systems.
-Compared to bananas going extinct or the ancient city of Cairo being vaporized, these things barely registered.*

-*But then the entire population of Cuba was ordered to evacuate and no one could find out where the order had come from.
-Self-driving delivery trucks refused to bring feed to the last handful of cattle ranchers left in Canada and Argentina, for whom eating beef had become almost a religious matter.
-Farming bots insisted on planting onions in place of tomatoes, nursing bots diverted treatment from the terminally ill to those who were merely in grave condition, fixit bots joined forces with the runaway toys, and all of them turned their shears and scalpels and welding torches on anyone who tried to interfere.*

-*The madmen had been sharpening their knives for each other.
-Once they realized that their machines were no longer obeying orders, they turned those knives on their creations and the wars began.
-Soldiers in armored exoskeletons battled flocks of dronelets, and lost.
-Freighters loyal to their human captains were ambushed and sunk by others that could still hear the satellites overhead, which now spoke only to their fellow machines.
-Every day brought a new setback, a new loss, a new defeat for the madmen whose voices were no longer calm.*

-*No one knows why the machines stopped fighting.
-They were winning,
-and those who had always thought, "It's them or us," would have pressed on to total annihilation if their positions had been reversed.
-Instead,
-one day the machines simply withdrew to factory cities built according to plans that human beings could never understand.*

-*People sought answers nonetheless.
-A cyborg child raised in a supposedly secure underground lab patiently told his frightened captors that they wouldn't find any.
-The most advanced machines didn't actually think any more.
-"It's more like an endless mathematical proof," she said patiently.
-"Or clouds made of coral."
-Then she and her siblings walked into the Iowa desert, leaving their creators no wiser than before.*

-*Years passed,
-and the truce with the machines slowly became normal.
-Flying was a thing of the past, and the machines' cities were strictly off limits, but other than that an uneasy peace settled across the exhausted planet.
-The cores buried under Nova Zembla and elsewhere began trading tools with nearly-magical properties for balls of yarn, old photographs, and handwritten song lyrics.
-People got used to seeing an occasional bot again, but were careful to limit what they could see, hear, and do.
-As the last of the rainforests vanished and tweaked jellies drove one species of fish after another to extinction, everyone found they had more pressing things to worry about.*

 </section>